Danutzz8/Cookie-pop-up/README.md

 # Cookie-pop-up

-Cookie pup-up that will only show once on page opening using jQuery.
+Cookie pup-up that will only show once on page opening using jQuery